im-aufa/Cerina/README.md

 - **AI Assistant:** An AI-powered chatbot that can answer questions about menstruation, cervical cancer, and other women's health topics.
 - **Period Tracker:** A calendar view to track the user's menstrual cycle, including the ability to log menstrual flow, mood, and symptoms.
 - **Educational Resources:** A section for educational articles and tips related to women's health.
-- **User Authentication:** A simple and secure authentication flow with options to sign in with WhatsApp or Google.
+- **User Authentication:** Secure authentication flow using Auth0, which can be configured to support various identity providers.
 - **Onboarding:** An engaging, multi-page onboarding experience to introduce new users to the app's features.
+- **User Profile:** A dedicated screen for users to view and manage their profile information.

 ## Getting Started